polybdenum/polybdenum.github.io/_posts/2025-09-07-x-design-notes-gadts.md

 OCaml is based around the notion of type *equality* rather than subtyping, which means that witnesses in OCaml are inherently symmetrical.
 That is to say, `(a, b) eq` is equivalent to `(b, a) eq`.

-However, X is much more flexible due to the inclusion of subtyping.
+However, X is more flexible due to the inclusion of subtyping.
 In X, instead of equality, everything is based on *subtype* relations, which means that witnesses are not symmetrical.
 For example, `int :> any`, a witness allowing you to convert `int` to `any` is trivial, but the opposite direction, `any :> int` is unsound and can't exist.
 Thus, if you want to convert in both directions between two types, you need a *pair* of witnesses.

 ## Implicit conversions